wifinigel/wconsole-rpi/README.md

 1. Connect your RPI via the Ethernet port to a network with Internet access
 2. SSH to the RPi and login
-3. execute the following commands: apt-get update apt-get install hostapd apt-get install isc-dhcp-server apt-get install ser2net
+3. Execute the following commands: apt-get update apt-get install hostapd apt-get install isc-dhcp-server apt-get install ser2net

+(Note that if you prefer to use the RPi desktop rather than SSH, it's fine to add the packages that way too)

-Once packages are installed, copy the supplied wconsole gzipped archive to the /etc directory of the RPI (e.g.using SFTP).
+Once the packages are installed, copy the supplied wconsole gzipped archive to the /etc directory of the RPI (e.g.using SFTP).
 Extract the files from the archive using the command:

  tar xvfz rconsole.tar.gz